aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Sat Jan  3 05:12:17 2026
+Last update: Sun Jan  4 05:17:38 2026

 ### Let's play! 🎮